 1. Oil Based Primer

-Oil base primers are used extensively and are believed to be ideal for every surface because it covers the stains on the wall, covers the cracks and also prepares the surface for the application of a paint coat respectively.
+Oil base primers are used extensively and are believed to be ideal for every surface because it covers the stains on the wall, covers the cracks, and also prepare the surface for the application of a paint coat respectively.

 2. Latex Based Primer